-In responding to Shamsul AB (1996)'s conceptualisation of identity in Malaysia as having contradictions between "static" and "fluid" aspects, Abdul Rahman proposes that the "rakyat" paradigm is an inclusive paradigm, having the potential to break through the dominant race-based societal paradigm in Malaysia.
-Thus, Abdul Rahman appears to be both wary of, and supportive of, a British-based epistemological understanding of the concept of folk.
-Thus, in this essay, we chronicle the evolution of Malaysian Studies to assess the suitability of a folk-based paradigm.
-Using a timeline-based approach, we chart the development of Malaysian Studies alongside significant milestones in Malaysian history, intertwining content and context.
-We argue that the development of Malaysian society and its associated study remain too complex to be consolidated into a "one-size-fits-all" paradigm, which the "rakyat" paradigm would be, if at all applied.
-Alongside this, we also discuss the etymology of the term "rakyat" to analyse its origins as a catch-all for "folk", and the evolution of its use over time.
+Building on Shamsul's (1996a) conceptualisation of identity in Malaysia as a balance between static and fluid elements, Abdul Rahman introduces the rakyat paradigm as an inclusive framework with the potential to transcend Malaysia's dominant race-based societal structure.
+Abdul Rahman demonstrates both caution towards and acceptance of a British-influenced epistemological interpretation of "folk."
+In this article, we explore the progression of Malaysian studies to evaluate the relevance of a folk-centered paradigm.
+Employing a timeline-based method, we trace the development of Malaysian studies alongside key historical events in Malaysian history, blending content with context.
+We assert that the complexity of Malaysian society and its scholarly exploration cannot be simplified into a universal framework, as the rakyat paradigm would risk doing if implemented.
+Additionally, we delve into the etymology of the term rakyat to examine its origins as a broad representation of folk and its evolving usage over time.

-Our paper is thus divided into several sections, beginning with a brief profile of Malaysian history, followed by research questions, a timeline of significant events in the formation of Malaysia as a nation-state, the evolution of Malaysian studies as a field, the etymology and evolution of the term "rakyat", and ends with a discussion of the "rakyat" paradigm in comparison to the "ethnicity, class, culture and/or identity" paradigm.
+This article is thus divided into several sections, beginning with a brief profile of Malaysian history, followed by research questions, a timeline of significant events in the formation of Malaysia as a nation-state, the evolution of Malaysian studies as a field, the etymology and evolution of the term rakyat, and ends with a discussion of the rakyat paradigm in comparison to the ethnicity, class, culture and/or identity paradigm.